Greek cruiser Georgios Averof: As a floating museum

-Averof sails again
+Trip to Thessaloniki

 The cruiser's two months of dry dock inspection and hull maintenance were a prelude to the vessel's first voyage in 72 years.
 On 5 October 2017, the Averof left her long-time berth at Palaio Faliro, and was towed 250 miles across the open sea to a 50-day exhibition-docking on Thessaloniki's urban waterfront.
 The vessel was escorted by up to six large tugs and a pilot craft from Zouros Salvage & Towage.
 A Hellenic Navy tugboat also accompanied them.
-On 7 October, the group approached the Thessaloniki dock with horns and sirens blaring, their fire-fighting nozzles shooting great plumes of water skywards.
-An honor guard of Greek sailors and a Hellenic Navy band were arrayed along the dock to meet the ship.
-After 7 weeks of heavy visitation (over 130,000 visitors in 53 days) by the general public, the Averof returned to her Palaio Faliro museum dock on 13 December.
+On 7 October, the group approached the Thessaloniki dock.
+After seven weeks of visitation (over 130,000 visitors in 53 days) by the general public, the Averof returned to her Palaio Faliro museum dock on 13 December.